 - a.
 Self-Referral Employees may personally recognize the need to contact the EAP.
 In such cases, employees can go to SWEAP Connections and use their own leave time or schedule after hours.
 The City will not receive any information about the visit if the employee wishes to use their own time.
 If the employee wishes to use City time, the employee must notify their supervisor that the appointment is with SWEAP Connections.
 Supervisors will not ask employees for details regarding the appointment.
 Appointments are scheduled for fifty (50) minutes on an as needed basis. - b.
-Formal Referral A supervisor may mandate an employee to the EAP to address performance issues, avoid disciplinary action, in lieu of disciplinary action or more severe disciplinary action as per this City of Little Rock Personnel Policy.
+Formal Referral A supervisor may formally refer an employee to the EAP for assistance with personal or work-related challenges affecting their job performance.
+This may be done prior to the need for disciplinary action, in lieu of disciplinary action or in conjunction with a disciplinary action.